Calico Ghost Town

 Calico Today

 Walter Knott bought Calico in the 1950s and restored many buildings to look as they did in the 1880s.
 Calico was designated a State Historical Landmark.
-In addition, Calico was declared California’s Silver Rush Ghost Town by then-Governor Arnold Schwarzenegger in 2005.
+In addition, then-Governor Arnold Schwarzenegger declared Calico California’s Silver Rush Ghost Town in 2005.

 Where is Calico Ghost Town?